ariard/lightning-rfc/13-offer-encoding.md

 # Payment Flow Scenarios

-Here I use "user" as shorthand for the individual user's lightning node, and "merchant" as the shorthand for the node of someone who is selling or has sold something.
+Here we use "user" as shorthand for the individual user's lightning node, and "merchant" as the shorthand for the node of someone who is selling or has sold something.